On the representation-free formalism in quantum mechanics: Bra-ket formalism

 \subsection{Features of the bra-ket scheme}

-Efficient working tools \cite{dir1} provided by the bra-ket formalism include a special designation $|\,\,\rangle$ for marking state vectors; an 'explicit' form of the projection-type operators, such as~$|u\rangle\langle v|$; a convenient 'explicit' representation of eigenstates of observables that form a complete set, such as $|{\bf p}_1s_{z1},\ldots,{\bf p}_ns_{zn}\rangle$.
-(Here ${\bf p}_i$ and $s_{zi}$ are momenta and the projections of particle spins.)
-The matrix elements of operators between states belonging to a basis set then take a convenient form, such as~$\langle n_1',n_2',\ldots ,n_k'|O|n_1,n_2,\ldots ,n_k\rangle$.
-(All such tools are available also in the scheme of the present work described below.)
+Efficient "working tools" provided by the bra-ket formalism \cite{dir1} include a special designation $|\,\,\rangle$ for marking state vectors, an "explicit" form of the projection-type operators, such as~$|u\rangle\langle v|$, and a convenient explicit representation of eigenstates of observables that form a complete set, such as $|{\bf p}_1s_{z1},\ldots,{\bf p}_ns_{zn}\rangle$ (where ${\bf p}_i$ and $s_{zi}$ denote the momenta and projections of spins of particles).
+Matrix elements of operators between states belonging to a basis set then take a convenient form, such as~$\langle n_1',n_2',\ldots ,n_k'|O|n_1,n_2,\ldots ,n_k\rangle$.
+(In our scheme described below, all such tools are also available.)